Disability Benefits for Work Injuries

 Limits on Medical Treatment

 The law caps chiropractic care and physical therapy to 24 visits each for injuries after Jan.
-1, 2004, and occupational therapy is also limited to 24 visits for injuries after April 19, 2004.
+1, 2004.
+Occupational therapy is also limited to 24 visits for injuries after April 19, 2004.
 The Labor Code now defines "reasonable and necessary" treatment based on approved medical treatment guidelines.
-Understanding these treatment guidelines insures that care is properly being authorized.
-Doctors and lawyers specializing in workers’ compensation cases rely on this understanding to insure that injured workers get the necessary medical care for their injuries.
+Understanding these treatment guidelines ensures that care is being authorized properly.
+Doctors and lawyers specializing in Workers' Compensation cases rely on this understanding to ensure that injured workers get the necessary medical care for their injuries.

 The Attorney's Role in your Medical Care

 An attorney can give you experienced guidance on your choices and availability of medical treatment and evaluation.
 Laws concerning rights for treatment and disability benefits are quite complex.
 It is now more important than ever to seek skilled legal advice to ensure that your rights are protected.
 Employees represented by an attorney have different rights than unrepresented workers.
 It is in your best interest to see an attorney before choosing a doctor from a State Panel Qualified Medical Examiner list to evaluate your disability.
 If you choose a doctor from a State Panel, your future Workers' Compensation rights and benefits may be adversely affected.